Abdielfer/QGISApp/README.md

 ### Settings:
  - Clone repository:
    # Adding dc_extract to the repo.
 Two options:
         1 - Clone the cd_extract repo OUTSIDE your GISAutomation file.
-Make a copy of dc_extract into yor GISAutomation file.
-I necesary, "remouve remote" to the dc_extract into your repo, to avoid conflicts with Git operations.
+Make a copy of "dc_extract" into your GISAutomation file.
+If necesary, "remouve remote" from "dc_extract" into your repo, to avoid conflicts with Git operations.
         2- OR: Add dc_extract as submodule into your GISAutomation local repo.
  - Create Conda environment:
     1.Create a conda env from the datacue-extract.yml located into the dc_extract folder.
 Choose your OS.